SiftingSands/union_raid_log_extraction/README.md

    ![image(1)](https://github.com/SiftingSands/union_raid_log_extraction/assets/43226539/7c8f2f60-f48b-4b6b-ba03-55497579b919)

-3. Select the mode (Overall or Boss Specific)
+3. Select the mode you want to run
+    - See `assets/overall_example.png` and `assets/boss_specific_example.png` for sample inputs for each mode
 4. Click the "Display Intermediate Images" checkbox if you want to see the intermediate images used in the extraction process
 5. Click the "Run" button
 6. The results will be displayed in the dashboard.
 The free tier of streamlit cloud is CPU only, so results for a single image may take up to 1 minute to be computed.